-The wait is over!
-Fedora Linux 35 has been released!
-If you are a newbie who wants to install and test the latest version of Fedora, then we are here to help you in setting up the operating system.
-This step by step guide explains how to download the latest Fedora 35 workstation edition, and then how to install Fedora 35 with screenshots.
+Fedora Linux 38 has been released a few days ago!
+If you are a newbie who wants to install and test the latest version of Fedora, then we are here to help you in setting up Fedora 38 desktop operating system.
+This step by step guide explains how to download the latest Fedora 38 workstation edition, and then how to install Fedora 38 with screenshots.

-Heads Up: If you're already using Fedora 34 or older machines, you can safely upgrade to Fedora 35 as described in the guide given below.
+Heads Up: If you're already using Fedora 37 or older versions, you can safely upgrade to Fedora 38 as described in the guide given below.

-There are three types of distribution fedora offers.
+There are five types of distribution fedora offers.

-Once the Fedora 35 ISO file is downloaded, you need to create bootable USB medium.
-There are many bootable USB creation tools available to create a bootable USB medium
+Once the Fedora 38 ISO file is downloaded, you need to create bootable USB medium.
+There are many bootable USB creation tools available to create a bootable USB medium.

 You can choose any one of the following tools to create Fedora Linux bootable USB.